shines77/libs3_example/README.md

 # libs3_example
-A sample program that how to use libs3 call S3 API on Ceph.
+A example program that how to use libs3 call S3 API on Ceph.

 # about libs3
 This directory contains the libs3 library.